 The Gentile Church of today has become wise in their own conceits and boastful against the Jews (Rom.
 11:25), and herein they are blinded to the superior intent of the prophecies that bear witness of the Gentile Church Age in an inferior sense.
 Sadly, and erroneously, in the mind of a nominal Gentile the inferior fulfillment has eclipsed the superior!
 Therefore, the Gentiles would be baffled to hear a thorough answer contrived from the Prophets responding to the question, “how much more their fulness?”
 (Rom.
 11:12), and, “what shall the receiving of them be, but life from the dead?”
 (Rom.
 11:15).
 The Kingdom of God in the Gentile Church Age is glorious, truly, but I marvel to see its inferiority, its ingloriousness compared to the glory that is to come (1 Cor.
 15:35-58).
-I marvel to behold this after-thought work of God occupy so small a portion of Biblical Prophecy comparatively to the original, transcending, and ultimately impenitent purpose of God being foretold throughout all ages (; Rom.
+I marvel to behold this after-thought work of God occupy so small a portion of Biblical Prophecy comparatively to the original, transcending, and ultimately impenitent purpose of God being foretold throughout all ages (God in the Ways of God; Rom.
 11:28-29)!

 In the 1st Century, the Jews / Christians in general didn’t perceive what God would do among the Gentiles as foretold by the Law and the Prophets.
 Not even the apostles understood this mystery.
 Likewise, in the Last Century, the Jews / Christians don’t perceive what God will do among the Jews as foretold by the Law and the Prophets.
 Why?
 The Gentiles are too unacquainted with the Old Testament and thus are puffed up to think of themselves as the crowning achievement of the New Testament, which isn’t the case.
 In other words, the Gentiles are puffed up to think of themselves as a superior work of redemption in comparison to what the LORD will do with and among the Jews.